crewAIInc/crewAI/src/crewai_tools/tools/spider_tool/README.md

 ## Description

-[Spider](https://spider.cloud) is the [fastest]([Spider](https://spider.cloud/?ref=crewai) is the [fastest](https://github.com/spider-rs/spider/blob/main/benches/BENCHMARKS.md#benchmark-results) open source scraper and crawler that returns LLM-ready data.
+[Spider](https://spider.cloud/?ref=crewai) is the [fastest](https://github.com/spider-rs/spider/blob/main/benches/BENCHMARKS.md#benchmark-results) open source scraper and crawler that returns LLM-ready data.
 It converts any website into pure HTML, markdown, metadata or text while enabling you to crawl with custom actions using AI.

 ## Installation